daveyboywardlaw/daveyboywardlaw.github.io/_posts/2025-05-29-tester-to-quality-coach-help.md

 To help you with this change you can:

-- Remember you are a key component to what the team produces
+- Remember you are a key component to what the team produces and you add value for the customer

   - Yes you may not test but your contribution as a quality coach means that you are helping the team deliver value to the customer.
-You are helping the team improve the quality of the features that they are delivering.
-Now this is not just from a testing perspective but from other perspectives in the SDLC.
+You are helping the team improve the quality of the features that they are delivering, now this is not just from a testing perspective but from other perspectives in the SDLC.
 For example you will be asking questions about the value of the features themselves as well as monitoring the use of the feature in production and using that to drive future changes.
 <br/>
 <br/>
 - Help improve how the team test